vincentlaucsb/csv-parser/README.md

 There's plenty of other CSV parsers in the wild, but I had a hard time finding what I wanted.
 Inspired by Python's `csv` module, I wanted a library with **simple, intuitive syntax**.
 Furthermore, I wanted support for special use cases such as calculating statistics on very large files.
 Thus, this library was created with these following goals in mind.

 ### Performance
-This CSV library contains many performance enhancements, such as:
- * Using threads to simulatenously read from disk and parse
+This CSV parser uses multiple threads to simulatenously pull data from disk and parse it.
+Furthermore, it is capable of incremental streaming (parsing larger than RAM files), and quickly parsing data types.
- * Storing CSV data in continuous memory regions
- * Reading CSVs in chunks (as opposed to reading an entire file at once)
- * Quick numeric parsing

 #### Show me the numbers
 *(To be expanded)*